Dataframe 0.14 Help

 Cross join

-Can also be called cross product of two dataframes
+It can also be called cross product of two DataFrame objects.

 campaigns.joinWith(visits) { true }